Cody Bellinger Player Props: Cubs vs. Rangers

 |Games w/1+ RBI

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff last season ranked 21st in MLB.
+- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in MLB.

-- The Rangers' 4.22 team ERA ranked 22nd among all MLB pitching staffs.
+- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.34).

-- The Rangers gave up 169 total home runs last season (one per game) to rank 12th in baseball.
+- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- Eovaldi (1-0) pitches for the Rangers to make his second start this season.
+- Perez (1-0) pitches for the Rangers to make his second start this season.

-- The right-hander last pitched on Saturday against the Philadelphia Phillies, when he threw five innings, allowing three earned runs while giving up six hits.
+- His most recent appearance came on Sunday against the Philadelphia Phillies, when the left-hander threw 5 2/3 innings, surrendering one earned run while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.